BMW 2 Series Coupe review

 For high-mileage, long-distance drivers, it's the 220d diesel that's likely to make most sense, thanks to its headline figures of 60.1mpg and 122-132g/km of CO2 emissions.
 This places it in a middling band for Benefit-in-Kind (BiK) paying company-car drivers.

 If you often take shorter trips, or just like the idea of driving the 2 Series Coupe for fun, the 220i is a good fit.
 It can still return up to 44.1mpg but its emissions of 145-149g/km are better suited to private buyers, as they result in a fairly hefty BiK bill.
+The more-powerful 230i returns slightly worse figures, but it’s a small tradeoff for the extra grunt that’s under the bonnet.

 The high-performance M240i xDrive is, of course, thirstier still, being the fastest version of the 2 Series until a new BMW M2 arrives.
 It has a 3.0-litre turbocharged six-cylinder engine borrowed from the BMW 4 Series, with figures of 34.9mpg and 200g/km.
 That’s about the same as a hot hatchback, so even this model shouldn’t prove galactically expensive to run.